John Lovblad: General Secretary of the International Federation of Building and Woodworkers

-In 1968, following the Soviet invasion of Czechoslovakia, Löfblad notably challenged the Soviet chairmanship of the ILO’s 8th Session of the Committee on Building, Civil Engineering, and Public Works.
+In 1968, following the Soviet invasion of Czechoslovakia, Lovblad notably challenged the Soviet chairmanship of the ILO’s 8th Session of the Committee on Building, Civil Engineering, and Public Works.
 Throughout the final years of his tenure, he remained committed to workers’ rights, focusing increasingly on the health impacts of asbestos.
-In 1988, he organized the IFBWW’s first environmental conference.

-However, his leadership was not without internal tensions.
-Friction grew between representatives of the wood and building trades—especially within Sweden—where some in the construction sector resented a woodworker leading their international federation.
+In 1988, he organized the IFBWW’s first environmental conference.However, his leadership was not without internal tensions.
+Friction grew between representatives of the wood and building trades, especially within Sweden, where some in the construction sector resented a woodworker leading their international federation.
 Additionally, ideological divides between Scandinavian and American unions created further strain.
-Though deeply Swedish in values and background, Löfblad remained a strong admirer of the American labor model, which alienated some Scandinavian counterparts.
+Though deeply Swedish in values and background, Lovblad remained a strong admirer of the American labor model, which alienated some Scandinavian counterparts.

-Löfblad stepped down at the 18th Congress in Singapore (December 4–7, 1989), succeeded by Ulf Asp.
+Lovblad stepped down at the 18th Congress in Singapore (December 4–7, 1989), succeeded by Ulf Asp.
 By the end of his term, he had established regional offices in Kuala Lumpur (Asia-Pacific), Lomé (Africa), and Panama City (Latin America), transforming the IFBWW from a largely Scandinavian institution into a robust international body.
-While based in Geneva, Löfblad participated annually in the ILO’s International Labour Conference, maintaining a prominent voice in global labor discussions.
+While based in Geneva, Lovblad participated annually in the ILO’s International Labour Conference, maintaining a prominent voice in global labor discussions.

 In December 2005, the IFBWW merged with the World Federation of Building and Wood Workers (WFBW) to form a new global federation: Building and Wood Workers’ International (BWI), which today represents over 12 million members worldwide.

 International Labour Organization

-John Löfblad served as Secretary of the Workers’ Group at several key sessions of the International Labour Organization (ILO).
+John Lovblad served as Secretary of the Workers’ Group at several key sessions of the International Labour Organization (ILO).
 He held this position during the first session of the Forestry and Wood Industries Committee, held from September 15 to 18, 1985.
 He also served in the same role during the 11th Session of the Committee on Building, Civil Engineering, and Public Works in April 1987.

-Löfblad represented the International Federation of Building and Wood Workers (IFBWW) at the International Confederation of Free Trade Unions (ICFTU), holding a position on their governing board from 1983 to 1986.
+Lovblad represented the International Federation of Building and Wood Workers (IFBWW) at the International Confederation of Free Trade Unions (ICFTU), holding a position on their governing board from 1983 to 1986.

-Löfblad served on the governing board of the International Trade Secretariats from 1970 to 1990.
+Lovblad served on the governing board of the International Trade Secretariats from 1970 to 1990.